Deci-AI/super-gradients/documentation/source/EMA.md

 EMA_DECAY_FUNCTIONS["linear"] = LinearDecay
 ```

+## How EMA weights are saved

+When EMA is enabled, saved checkpoints will contain additional `ema_net` attribute.
+Weights for EMA model are saved under `ema_net`.
+A regular (non-averaged) model weights are saved as `net` key in checkpoint as usual.

+When instantiating a model via `models.get`, a function will check whether `ema_net` is present in the checkpoint.
+In case `ema_net` is in checkpoint, the model will be initialized using EMA weights; otherwise a model will load initialized from regular weights saved in `net`.

 ## Knowledge Distillation

 EMA is also supported in knowledge distillation.
 To enable it one should add following parameters to the `training_params` similar to the above example: